groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/delete-view-options/_index.md

 print("This includes all HTML pages and resources that were created during rendering")
 ```

+**What Gets Removed**: The delete operation removes ALL rendered versions of the document - HTML files, images, PDFs, and any associated resource files like CSS or fonts.
+It's thorough, so make sure you're done with those files before deleting.

 ### Step 3: Implementing a Render-Use-Delete Workflow

-For applications with limited storage or security requirements, implementing a complete workflow is ideal:
+For applications dealing with sensitive documents or tight storage constraints, implementing a complete workflow is essential.
+Here's how to do it right:

 ```python
 # Tutorial Code Example: Render-use-delete workflow